Universal quantum control over Majorana zero modes: UQC theory in parametric space with error correction

 where $\mathcal{D}_{kn}^{\rm err}(\vec{R})\equiv\langle\mu_{k}(\vec{R})|H_1(\vec{R})|\mu_n(\vec{R})\rangle$.
 Equation~(\ref{HamrotNon}) indicates that the errors can yield unwanted transitions of the system from the passage $|\mu_k(\vec{R})\rangle$ to the passage $|\mu_n(\vec{R})\rangle$, $n\neq k$.

-To identify and cancel the adverse effects induced by systematic errors, the system dynamics can be considered in the double-rotated picture with respect to $U_{\rm rot}(\vec{R})$ in Eq.~(\ref{Urot1}).
+To identify and neutralize the adverse effects induced by systematic errors, the system dynamics can be analyzed in the double-rotated picture with respect to $U_{\rm rot}(\vec{R})$ in Eq.~(\ref{Urot1}).
 In particular, we have

 where